krr20/Data-Assessment-of-Indian-Startup/ReadMe.txt

-INTRODUCTION = Interested in the Indian startup ecosystem just like me?
- 	Wanted to know what type of startups are getting funded in the last few years?
-Wanted to know who are the important investors?
-      Wanted to know the hot fields that get a lot of funding these days?
-	This dataset is a chance to explore the Indian start up scene.
-	Deep dive into funding data and derive insights into the future!

 ABOUT DATASET= This dataset has funding information of the Indian
        startups from January 2015 to August 2017.
 It includes columns